joinpursuit/Pursuit-Core-Web/html_css_dom/html_introduction_combined/README.md

 ![oneLineImage](./htmlOneLine.png)

 When we view our website in a browser, all the text is there, but it's only on one line.
 HTML doesn't respect new lines that you add manually in the `<body>`.
+In fact, HTML ignores all "whitespace", similar to how javascript doesn't care whether you write stuff on one line or multiple.

 In order to tell the browser how to display your website, you'll need to use more HTML tags.

 The `<p>` tag stands for paragraph and is used for telling the browser that everything between the `<p>` and `</p>` tags should be its own block.